qkzk/fm/development.md

 - [x] FEAT: display filepath & symlink expansion in context
 - [x] FEAT: pressing <right> on a directory while some files are flagged are selected enters the directory anyway
 - [x] FIX: can't dragon-drop multiple files.
 Sometimes doesn't work at all.
 See qs9:~/Downloads/trucworkx.xls
-- [ ] FEAT: shell expansion for "%f | %s" ?
-In ranger, dragon-drop is able to select multiple files...
+- [x] FEAT: New shell expansion %x: flagged or selected if none.

 ## TODO